micro-os-plus/web-jekyll/pages/develop/modular-projects.md

 }
 ```

 The code is more or less self-documented.
-Perhaps some questions may be raised by the hardware initialisation hooks, especially why not doing the initialisations inside `main()`, and why are needed two hardware initialisation routines.
+Perhaps some questions may be raised by the hardware initialization hooks, especially why not doing the initializations inside `main()`, and why are needed two hardware initialization routines.

 #### `os_startup_initialize_hardware ()`

-For very simple C applications, it is true that the initialisation code can be called from `main()`.
+For very simple C applications, it is true that the initialization code can be called from `main()`.

 But for more complex applications, like most C++ applications, it is common to execute code before entering `main()` (like calling constructors for static objects).

-This implies that the hardware should be initialised _before_ entering `main()`, thus the `os_startup_initialize_hardware ()` hook, that must be defined by the application, and is called after the data & bss are initialised and before the static constructors.
+This implies that the hardware should be initialized _before_ entering `main()`, thus the `os_startup_initialize_hardware ()` hook, that must be defined by the application, and is called after the data & bss are initialized and before the static constructors.

 #### `os_startup_initialize_hardware_early ()`

-This approach is usually enough, but for some cases running the first initialisations after the data & bss might be too late.
+This approach is usually enough, but for some cases running the first initializations after the data & bss might be too late.
 What if the board uses external RAM?
-If so, it obviously must be configured _before_ initialising the data & bss sections.
+If so, it obviously must be configured _before_ initializing the data & bss sections.
 Also, if the core starts at a very slow speed, it might be useful to raise the speed as early as possible, to ensure a fast startup.
 Another interesting case is when the device starts with a watchdog enabled; if the watchdog is not properly tailored to the application, it might trigger a reset before the application reaches the main code.

 #### Code